AmemiyaLai/grasshopper-mcp-workflow/README.md

-# Grasshopper MCP Bridge
+# Grasshopper MCP workflow

-Grasshopper MCP Bridge is a bridging server that connects Grasshopper and Cursor using the Model Context Protocol (MCP) standard.
+Grasshopper MCP workflow is a bridging server that connects Grasshopper and Cursor using the Model Context Protocol (MCP) standard.

 **Language Selection / 語言選擇**: [English](README.md) | [繁體中文](README.zh-TW.md)